Baked Roast Beef Sliders

 To make these baked roast beef sliders, start with good slider bread (you know, the little dinner roll size).
 I’ve made these with both King’s Hawaiian rolls and the small sized potato rolls.

 Both are good, but I have a slight preference for the Hawaiian rolls.
+They’re wonderfully soft and fluffy and just a little bit sweet!

 These style of rolls generally come 12 or 16 to pack, all connected together.
 Keep the rolls together – it’s what makes these so easy!